| In the summer of 1981, when Gordon Milne was relieved

 draw at the Dell, and a 6-1 win over Sunderland took them well clear

+of relegation.
 In his second season with gates falling under 10,000 he had to

 survive with a squad of 14-15 players.
 After Garry Thompson was sold